English Language Requirements FAQs

 Because of the political situation in my country I am not able to take the test in my country nor am I able to leave my country to travel to take the test elsewhere.
 What should I do?

 In this kind of situation please contact the English Assessor at Englishassess@soas.ac.uk to discuss your situation further.

-I have an English-medium Undergraduate degree from a country outside the UKVI list of native speaker countries.
+I have an English-medium Undergraduate degree from a country outside the UKVI list of Majority English Speaking Countries.
 Would you consider exempting me from taking an English test?

 I have a ‘2+2’ degree where I studied for two years in my native country in English medium and then for two years in UK.
 Can I be exempted from taking an English language test?

-No, we require the degree to be three years from within a country which is on the UKVI list of native speaker countries.
+No, we require the degree to be three years from within a country which is on the UKVI list of Majority English Speaking countries.
 You will be required to submit test evidence.

 I am taking a year long Foundation course/ Pre-Masters course in the UK which has an English language component.
 Can I submit this English language score in place of an IELTS test?

-If you have achieved strong scores (usually 65% in the English language component for direct entry with an In-sessional requirement) we may waive the need for an IELTS or other English language test.
-This is at the discretion of the English language assessor.
-If you are unsure of achieving a good result, you would be advised to take an IELTS test in good time as with a regular application as you will not be able to submit your final scores until July or later.
+If you refer to our list of 'Alternative Qualifications' webpage you may find your Foundation or PreMasters programme listed.
+Otherwise if you have achieved strong scores (usually 65% in the English language component for direct entry with an In-sessional requirement) we may waive the need for an IELTS or other English language test at our discretion.
+If you are unsure of achieving a good result, you would be advised to take an IELTS or other test in good time as with a regular application as you will not be able to submit your final scores until July or later.

 I have a good qualification from High School in English which is not on your list of acceptable English qualifications on the web pages.
 Can I submit this instead of an IELTS or other test?

-If your qualification is not listed by us on our English language pages, we cannot offer a waiver and we request an IELTS or other acceptable English language test.
+If your qualification is not listed by us on our English language pages, inlcluding our Alternative Qualifications page, we cannot offer a waiver and we request an IELTS or other acceptable English language test.